 Participants stand in a circle, close their eyes, and reach across to grab two different hands.
 The group then works together to untangle themselves into a circle without releasing their grip.

 This physical activity challenges teams to communicate clearly under pressure.
-It requires patience, verbal communication skills, and collective strategic thinking to solve.
-Allow 15-20 minutes for groups of 8-12 people.
+It requires patience, verbal coordination, and collective strategic thinking.
+Allow 15 to 20 minutes for groups of 8 to 12 people.

 Marshmallow challenge

 Each team receives 20 sticks of spaghetti, one yard of tape, one yard of string, and one marshmallow.
-Their goal is to build the tallest freestanding structure with a marshmallow on top.
+The goal: build the tallest freestanding structure with the marshmallow on top.

 Escape room challenge

 Escape rooms naturally encourage team members to leverage each other's strengths.
 Someone who notices small details might spot a clue, while someone else excels at the logic puzzle.
-This mirrors how effective team building activities translate to real work situations.
+This mirrors how effective collaboration works in real projects.

 Bridge building

-Divide your group into two teams, each responsible for building half of a bridge using the provided materials.
-The catch: teams cannot see each other's progress and must rely on verbal communication to ensure the halves will connect.
+Divide your group into two teams, each responsible for building half of a bridge using provided materials.
+The catch: teams can't see each other's progress and must rely on verbal communication to ensure the halves connect.

 This exercise demonstrates how critical thinking and clear communication become essential when teams work on interconnected projects.
-It's a particularly effective team building exercise for cross-functional groups.
+It's a particularly effective exercise for cross-functional groups.

 Obstacle course relay

 Set up a simple course in your meeting space or outdoors.
-Team members must guide blindfolded colleagues through the obstacle course using only verbal instructions.
+Team members guide blindfolded colleagues through the course using only verbal instructions.
 Rotate roles so everyone experiences both guiding and navigating.

 This builds trust and demonstrates how effective communication directly impacts the team's success.
-It's one of the more physical team building activities, making it ideal for days when you want to get people moving.
+It's one of the more physical activities, making it ideal for days when you want to get people moving.

 Keeping remote teams connected requires intentional effort.
-These funny team building activities work well over video calls and help combat the isolation that can affect distributed workforces.
-For a deeper dive into remote connection strategies, see our guide on how to make remote employees feel connected.
+These activities work well over video calls and help combat the isolation that can affect distributed workforces.
+For a deeper dive into remote connection strategies, see our guide on engaging remote employees.

 Virtual scavenger hunt

-Create a list of items that team members must locate in their homes or offices within a specified timeframe.
-Items can range from specific (e.g., something purple) to creative (e.g., something that reflects your personality).
+Create a list of items that team members must locate in their homes or offices within a set timeframe.
+Items can range from specific ("something purple") to creative ("something that reflects your personality").
 Participants hold up items to their cameras as they find them.

-This activity gets people moving while revealing glimpses into each other's home environments.
+This gets people moving while revealing glimpses into each other's environments.
 It's perfect for teams that rarely or never meet in person.

 Show and tell

 Ask each team member to bring an object that's meaningful to them and share its story.
-Limit presentations to 2-3 minutes each to maintain energy.
+Limit presentations to two to three minutes each to maintain energy.

 Virtual coffee roulette